 The six binary outputs of the silo level counter (E20 and E24) represent the number of characters in the silo.
 They constitute bits 08 - 13 of the Silo Status Register (SSR) and can be read by the program.
-Six binary bits give 64 counts ( $2^6 = 64$ ); however, the states of these bits indicate 0 through $63{10}$ .
+Six binary bits give 64 counts ($2^6 = 64$); however, the states of these bits indicate 0 through 63{10} .
 A full silo contains 64 characters and is represented as 000000.
 An empty silo is represented as 000000 also.
 The program can tell the difference by reading SCR 14 which is high when the silo is full and is the storage interrupt bit.

 The silo level counter outputs go to two type 7485 4-bit magnitude comparators (Figure 4-28).
 They are cascaded to provide comparison of two 6-bit words.
-The counter outputs are the A input word, and SSR bits 00-05 and the B input word.
-SSR 00-SSR 05 are the silo alarm level bits.
-They are program selectable to determine at what silo fill level a receiver interrupt is to be requested.
+The counter outputs are the A input word, and SSR bits 00 - 05 are the B input word.
+SSR 00 - SSR 05 are the silo alarm level bits.
+They are program selectable to provide the number 0, 1, 2, 4, 8, 16, or 32 to indicate at what silo fill level a receiver interrupt is to be requested.
 When the number of characters in the silo exceeds the silo alarm level, an interrupt is requested provided the receiver interrupt enable bit in the System Control Register (SCR 06) is set.